 Online M.Ed. of Counseling and Development Faculty

-Dr. Anthony Strange, Program Director of the Counseling and Development Program, Associate Professor
+Dr. Anthony Strange, Associate Professor - Counseling and Development

-Having started as an adjunct professor in 2012, Dr. Strange is now the program director of the Counseling and Development program as well as an associate professor within the program.
+Having started as an adjunct professor in 2012, Dr. Strange is an Associate Professor - Counseling and Development.

 Dr. Strange is a member of the American Counseling Association, American School Counseling Association, South Carolina Counseling Association, and Palmetto School Counseling Association.
 His research interests are multicultural counseling and student transitions in different educational settings — elementary, middle, high school, and post-secondary.